-- Each time you pinch your fingers, the screen changes from a single-image display to a 4-image index display and 9-image index display. - The selected image is highlighted in a blue frame.
-When you tap the selected image, it will displayed as a single image.
+- Each time you pinch your fingers, the screen changes from a single-image display to a 4-image index display and 9-image index display.
+Spreading two fingers on the screen will reverse this operation. - The selected image is highlighted in a blue frame.
+When you tap the selected image, it will be displayed as a single image.